-There you have it, six high-authority French newspapers for learners of all levels.
+There you have it, six high-authority French newspapers with French news articles for learners of all levels.
 Which one have you read so far and what can you say about it?
 Do share with everyone in the comments!

 This list also appeared in my book Fluent in French, the Ultimate French Language Study Guide.
 Get your copy of the e-book and get a chock-full of tips, hacks, and practical guidance on how to learn French.
 It's free with the Complete Method courses on the Store, such as the one below for Intermediate.